ibm-cloud-architecture/refarch-cloudnative-kubernetes/ppa/README.md

 docker login mycluster.icp:8500
 ```

-Authenticate with the `bx pr` CLI using the following command.
+Authenticate with the `bx pr` CLI (which you can install using [these](#installing-the-bx-pr-cli) instructions) using the following command.
 For a cluster named `mycluster.icp`, use the following:

 ```bash
 bx pr login -a https://mycluster.icp:8443 --skip-ssl-validation